 |Tracks water intake||✗||✓||✓|

 |Requires calorie counting||✓(calories represented by traffic light system)||✓||✗|

 |In-app journalling tool||✓||✗||✓|

 When programs provide price plans in different formats, it can be hard to compare prices accurately.

 To make this easier, we have calculated the price of monthly digital price plans on each program to show you how costs compare (as of May 2021).
 All admin fees are included in these prices.

 MyFitnessPal™ is an unguided weight management option that solely focuses on calorie counting.
 There’s no option for coaching or extra support.

 Both Noom and Second Nature offer more holistic support and include access to a coach to support you on your lifestyle change journey.

 Noom® coaches can come from any health-related background.
-They have a Health Coach Certification offered by the ‘Noomiversity’, which has been approved by the National Board for Health and Wellness Coaches (NBHWC).
+They have a Health Coach Certification offered by the ‘Noomiversity’, which the National Board has approved for Health and Wellness Coaches (NBHWC).